top of page

 • What do I need right now?

-And I didn’t do this on my own.
-I was able to shift because people helped me see my patterns clearly and begin to interrupt them.
+I didn’t do this on my own.
+I was able to shift because people helped me see my patterns clearly and begin to interrupt them because when you’re inside the pattern, it’s really hard to change it on your own.

 You can have a full, beautiful life and still feel disconnected from it.
-That doesn’t mean you’ve done anything wrong and it doesn’t mean you’re ungrateful.
+That doesn’t mean you’ve done anything wrong it just means you’ve been living outside of yourself.

 The waitlist is now open.